hyperreal1009/pulse-check/README.md

 - 🗑️ Archive dead bookmarks.
 - 💚 Keeps your bookmark list lean and mean!

+## 📝 Changelog
+[v1.2.0] - 2023-10-01
+Added
+--purge argument to remove invalid links before checking, also generates a .bak backup file.
+Enhanced logging during the purging process.
+Dead links and other status codes are now archived in HTML format for easy upload to a browser.
+Detailed argument description in the README file.
+[v1.1.0] - 2023-09-25
+Added
+--filename argument to specify a custom bookmarks file path.
+--timeout argument for specifying the request timeout in seconds.
+--smart-mode argument to randomize timeouts to avoid spam flags.
+--verbose argument for verbose logging.
+--no-archive argument to disable dead link archiving.
+Changed
+Updated check_links to also capture other status codes besides 200 and 404.
+[v1.0.0] - 2023-09-20
+Added
+Initial version of PulseCheck.
+Supports reading an HTML file of bookmarks.
+Checks each link for a 200 HTTP status code.
+Archives dead links in a dead_links.txt file.
+Creates a new HTML file with live links only.

 ## 👥 Contribution

 Feel free to fork, improve, create issues or pull requests (they're always welcome).